The NMA Foundation presents Eric Peter’s Car Review, a weekly Saturday feature on the NMA blog.

 Last year, VW nixed the so-so-fuel-efficient (but simple and inexpensive) 2.5 liter in-line five that used to be the Passat’s standard engine in favor of a slightly more fuel-efficient (but more expensive and complicated) four cylinder turbocharged engine.

-This year, Uncle’s nixed the extremely fuel-efficient TDI diesel engine that used to be optionally available in the Passat.
-It’s off the roster for now and possibly forever — or at least, until Uncle gives VW permission to sell diesel engines in the United States again.
+This year, Uncle’s nixed the extremely fuel-efficient TDI diesel engine that used to be optionally available in the Passat (and other VWs).

 It’s still a great car, though.

-For one more thing, VW still offers a big V6 in the thing — a type of engine that’s becoming scarce in this segment (again, because Uncle).
+For one more thing, it’s still available with a V6.
+This is a type of engine that’s becoming scarce as Uncle imposes ever-stricter fuel-efficiency fatwas.

 WHAT IT IS

 Prices start at $22,440 for the base S trim with the now-standard 1.8 liter turbocharged four and a six speed automatic.
-A top-of-the-line SEL with VW’s 3.6 liter Vs and a six-speed automated manual (DSG) transmission stickers for $36,835.
+A top-of-the-line SEL with VW’s 3.6 liter V6 and a six-speed automated manual (DSG) transmission stickers for $33,995.

-You can get an R-Line version of the Passat now.
-It comes standard with a 19-inch wheel/tire package, leather-wrapped sport steering wheel and various other trim upgrades.
+You can also get an Audi-esque R-Line version of the Passat now.
+It comes standard with a 19-inch wheel/tire package, leather-wrapped sport steering wheel and other high-end trim upgrades.

-Base-engined (four cylinder) Passat also capable of almost 40 MPG on the highway (much better than either the four-cylinder Impala or the V6-only Avalon).
+Base-engined (four cylinder) Passat is capable of almost 40 MPG on the highway — much better than either the four-cylinder Impala or the V6-only Avalon.

 WHAT’S NOT SO GOOD